orange-cloudfoundry/static-creds-broker/README.md

 # Future work/backlog

-See github issues for the list of future features planned.
-Comments and refinements are welcomes.
+See github issues for the list of future features planned, with associated milestones reflecting relative priority (see convenient https://huboard.com/orange-cloudfoundry/static-creds-broker for contributors to reorder priorities).
+Comments and refinements are welcomed.

 Please suggest more ideas by submitting new issues.